rushiii3/KETS/README.md

 diagrams hosted on:- https://vazecollegewebsite.web.app/

-SETUP firebase hosting on your local machine if you want to deploy the diagrams on the website LLD(low-level design) diagrams are drawn using draw.io
+SETUP firebase hosting on your local machine if you want to deploy the diagrams on the website LLD(low-level design) diagrams are drawn using draw.io.
+Please use the same for any UML/ other diagrams